wasmvision/wasmvision-sdk/docs/imports.md

 #### <a id="method_frame_store_set"></a>`[method]frame-store.set: func`

-Set the `value` associated with the specified `key` overwriting any existing value.
+Set the `value` associated with the specified `key` for the specific frame overwriting any existing value.

 ##### Params